 "It's lovely we're going to give this opportunity to students to come on campus, but it's going to be a select group," she said.
 "When we talk about equity, those are the equity issues we're talking about."

 Trustee Shawneece Stevenson said the district was in a bind because it has two different populations and needs to serve them both.
-One group of students want to come back because they’re doing fine academically but struggling emotionally and on the other side are families trying to live day-to-day and they may want to have our kids back at school, but are busy with struggles that make it difficult to return to campus.
-She noted that there's been a community of people who have rallied louder to return to classrooms than some of the other families she’s reached spoken to.
+One group of students wants to come back because they're doing fine academically but struggling emotionally, and on the other side are families trying to live day-to-day and they may want to have their kids back at school, but are busy with struggles that make it difficult to return to campus.
+She noted that there's been a community of people who have rallied louder to return to classrooms than some of the other families she's spoken to.

 "I think we are making choices with the information we have," Stevenson said.
 "Had you asked me in November I think I would have said, 'No, I don't think so,' but when the option comes up (to return students to classrooms) we have a choice and we can talk about those choices with our families, and our families can make informed decisions about what they want to do."

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.

 If you are already a subscriber, please log in so you can continue to enjoy unlimited access to stories and archives.
 Subscriptions start at $5 per month and may be cancelled at any time.